Rukmal Abeysekera

 Over the years her and her family have had cause to use the services of the Trust on a number of occasions, and she has seen first-hand how the high quality of care given by our staff makes such a difference to both patients and their families.

 She wants to ensure the Trust continues to provide the best quality care for our patients and the best environment for our staff.
-In her role as Recruitment Manager she understands the challenges faced by the Trust in staffing our hospitals safely and appropriately and want to work with you and the Board to overcome these challenges.
-I want to be a governor because I strongly believe that it is important that the expertise of the Board of Directors is balanced with the opinions of the main users of the services; you, her, the local community and surrounding neighbourhoods who depend upon it, and as a staff governor she wants the views of you, the staff, to be heard.
+In her role as Recruitment Manager she understands the challenges faced by the Trust in staffing our hospitals safely and appropriately and wants to work with staff and the Board to overcome these challenges.
+She wants to be a governor because she strongly believes that it is important that the expertise of the Board of Directors is balanced with the opinions of the main users of the services; staff, herself, the local community, and the surrounding neighbourhoods who depend upon it, and as a staff governor she wants the views of staff to be heard.

 York